definitelynotstarlord/SlowHeim/README.md

 - [HoneyPlus by OhhLoz](https://thunderstore.io/c/valheim/p/OhhLoz/HoneyPlus/)
   - New foods and build items based around honey but tar/royal jelly recipes removed.
 - [Mods by Azumatt](https://thunderstore.io/c/valheim/p/Azumatt/)
-  - RepairStation: You can only repair your items by crafting a RepairStation, which requires Bronze.
+  - RepairStation: Allows you to take a mobile RepairStation with you so you do not need Forge upgrades while exploring to repair.
   - BiomeObserver: 60s cooldown, always display when moving into a new biome.
   - CurrencyPocket: Coins are added to a new slot in your inventory that stay with the player.
-  - WardIsLove: Recharged with GreyDwarfEyes, can be built with BlackForest materials.
   - FastLink: Preconfigured to connect to SlowHeim.
 If not playing on our server, ignore this or disable it.
 - [FactoriaTeam's MakeTowerShieldsGreatAgain](https://thunderstore.io/c/valheim/p/FactoriaTeam/Make_Tower_Shields_Great_Again/)
   - All vanilla shields, including Therzie's, have been significantly buffed and compete with the buckler.